Brighten your home with these easy DIY heart string lights.

-- Place the heart shaped cookie cutter on to a sheet of shrink plastic and draw around it.
+Step 1: First, place the heart-shaped cookie cutter onto a sheet of shrink plastic and draw around it.
 Then cut out the heart shape.

-- Repeat until you have as many heart shapes you need for the heart string lights.
+Cut out as many heart shapes as you want on the string of heart lights.

-- Next pace the heart shapes on an oven tray and shrink according to the instructions that came with your shrink plastic.
-Mine was at 150c for about 5 mins.
-The plastic as it heats will curl and then uncurl as it shrinks to about 1/3 of its original size and becomes thicker.
+Step 3: Next, place the heart shapes on an oven tray and shrink them according to the instructions with your shrink plastic.
+Mine was at 150c for about 3 mins.

-- Using a glue gun glue the plastic hearts to the copper wire lights.
-I twisted to the copper wire so that 3 lights were stuck to the back of each heart.
+Step 4: Using a glue gun, glue the plastic hearts to the copper wire lights.
+I twisted the copper wire, so three lights were stuck to the back of each heart.

-Now all you need to do is decide where you’re going to hang the string heart lights and then plug them in.
+Now all you need to do is decide where to hang the string heart lights and plug them in.

 These lights make for a lovely, fun Valentine’s decoration.
 However, you could use different-shaped cookie cutters to make other-shaped string lights.